Omisha3301/EduExtract/README.md

 ---

+## Deployment

+The application is deployed on Render and can be accessed at the following link: [EduMapr](https://edumapr.onrender.com/).

+---

 ## Text Recognition from Syllabus PDFs

 The app begins by handling uploaded syllabus PDFs, which may include scanned or digitally generated documents.
-To ensure accessibility across different file formats, OCR is applied using a hosted model.
+To ensure accessibility across different file formats, OCR is applied using a hosted model _(mistral-ocr-latest)_.
 This allows for text extraction even from image-based syllabi.
 The extracted content is processed and checked for relevance before further steps are taken.
 This prevents unnecessary model calls and helps maintain consistent results.
 The OCR process outputs a markdown-formatted version of the syllabus content, which is used as the input for further summarization.
 The current setup is able to handle multi-page documents and works well with most common syllabus formats.

 ---

 ## Summarization Using Language Model API

-After the text is extracted, it is passed to a language model endpoint that has been instructed to return structured information.
+After the text is extracted, it is passed to a language model endpoint that has been instructed to return structured information _(ministral-8b-latest)_.
 The model provides a short summary of the course, a list of topics in an estimated learning sequence, prerequisite knowledge (if any), and a list of recommended book titles found in the document.
 This step is handled through an API call using a chat-based interface with a fixed output structure in JSON format.
 No fine-tuning has been done — the model is used as-is with prompt design focused on consistency.
 This part of the app helps organize syllabus content into a digestible format and reduces the need to manually scan through lengthy PDFs.

 ---